 The National Recreation Foundation accepts no unsolicited proposals.

 Director of Partnerships: Tim Richardson

 With over 40 years of experience in youth development, sponsor relations, military relations, partnership negotiations, program development and resource development, Tim’s focus is on improving the lives of youth living in under-resourced communities.
 After serving as a National Recreation Foundation trustee for 13 years, Tim changed roles in 2019.
-With Legacy International, LLC, Tim has been retained to assist the Foundation in building partnerships and grantee capacity.
+As NRF's Director of Partnerships, Tim assists the Foundation in increasing its impact by building partnerships and grantee capacity.

 Tim founded Legacy International in 2009 to help not-for-profit agencies in the U.S. and abroad maximize existing resources and reach their stretch goals.
 Recent clients include: U.S. Tennis Association Foundation, C.A.R.E., The First Tee, U.S. State Department, Behind the Bench (NBA Wives Association), Bridge to Cross (South Africa), General Organization for Youth and Sports (Kingdom of Bahrain), Connor Sport Court and Organization of Black Aerospace Professionals.
 Tim currently serves on the board of the Maynard Jackson Youth Foundation.

 Prior to launching Legacy International, Tim's professional career spanned 28 years with Boys & Girls Clubs of America with his final position being Vice President of Military Services and International Projects.

 Richardson earned his BS degree in business administration and marketing at Chapman University in Orange, California.
 Email Tim.

 Harold M. & Adeline S. Morrison Family Foundation